What is Referential Integrity? Definition and Examples

 - For test data, referential integrity is mostly a producer-side problem: insert order, optional vs. required relations, and cyclic foreign keys are where developers actually hit it

-CREATE TABLE customers (
+CREATE TABLE users (

 id bigserial PRIMARY KEY,